tascott/london-doodles-decap/content/home.md

         Molly has had her second and final litter of Australian Type labradoodles, she has 4 lovely puppies, 2 boys and 2 girls.
 These are miniature multigeneration puppies, with beautiful non shedding soft coats.
 Please see more information on available puppies .
-      date: Ready 31st May
+      date: READY 31st MAY
-    - title: MINIATURE / TOY AUSTRALIAN TYPE LABRADOODLES
-      description: Molly is due a litter of small miniature Australian type labradoodles in April.
-Their mum is bred from 4 generations of our lines, we even have great grandmother.
-The father is the son of our toy poodle, and is a small Labradoodle.
-Fully DNA tested lines and would be ready for new homes in June.
-We expect black and brown puppies
+    - title: Large Miniature - Medium Australian Labradoodles
+      description: >-
+        £3000 - £3400

+        Onya will be having a litter of puppies hopefully due at the end of July, therefore ready for their home in September, we expect, black, brown and merle puppies.
+Onya has proven herself to be an amazing dog, calm around children and reactive dogs.
+These puppies will be large miniature to medium sized dogs, with non shedding coats.
-      date: JUNE 2024
+      date: DUE JULY 2024
 testimonials:
   title: What Our Families Say
   items: